cynthial2/BMErge/README.md

 ## Program Overview
 The program consists of a [main file](/MainProgram.mlx), a [dicom image reader](/DICOM_Converter.mlx) function[^2], three hemorrhage detection functions ([edge detection](/EdgeDetectionTest.mlx), [protrusion](/ProtrusionTest.mlx), [thresholding](/ThresholdingTest.mlx)), and a [text file reader](/IDSearch.mlx) function.

 The main file first takes in user input and then processes every image with a .dcm extension in its working directory.
-The three hemorrhage detection functions takes in the dicom image and returns a positive or negative depending on if it finds a hemorrhage.
+The three hemorrhage detection functions takes in the dicom image and each returns a positive or negative depending on if it finds a hemorrhage.
 The most common output from the three tests is then considered the program's prediction.
 The text file reader function corroborates this prediction with the actual results from the included [text file](/resultsTable.txt)[^3].
 The main file then displays the accuracy rate of the program in the form of a percentage as well as a confusion matrix.

 ## Sources